Name: Dr Andrew Webb

-I am a Senior Lecturer in Modern Literature, specialising in Welsh Writing in English.
-I am currently Head of the School of English Literature, and Co-Director of Teaching and Learning in the College of Arts and Humanities.
-I joined Bangor University in January 2012, having previously held teaching fellowships at Swansea and Birmingham Universities.
+I am a Senior Lecturer in Modern Literature, specialising in two areas: the English-language literature of Wales; and Ecocriticism, specifically the cultural representation of climate change and the environment.
+I joined Bangor University in January 2012, having previously held positions at Swansea and Birmingham Universities.
 I was an Early Career Research Fellow at the Institute of Advanced Study at Warwick University in 2010, where I finished my PhD in the same year.

 I teach a broad range of modern English literature from the nineteenth century to the contemporary period.
 At undergraduate level, I convene Modern and Contemporary Writing, an Honours-level module which offers a broad introduction to twentieth and twenty-first century literature.
 I also convene Welsh Writing in English, a final-year module in which students develop a specialist knowledge of the English-language literature of Wales; and Eco-Dystopian Fictions, another final-year module in which students learn about the dystopian aspects of a range of texts including contemporary environmental writing (from Rachel Carson to George Monbiot), fiction and film.